How to Register an Emotional Support Animal in Illinois

 No items found.

-If you or someone you know has an emotional support animal or assistance animal in Illinois (or is in the process of getting one), you might have questions about the requirements for emotional support animal registration in Illinois, how they differ from service animals, and what legal rights they and their owner have.
+If you or someone you know has an emotional support animal or assistance animal in Illinois (or is in the process of getting one), you might be wondering if emotional support animal registration is really necessary—along with other questions.

 Emotional support animals may be prescribed for therapeutic benefits for individuals who have conditions like the following: